observablehq/plot/README.md

 [<img src="./img/bin.png" width="320" height="198" alt="a histogram of athletes by weight">](https://observablehq.com/@data-workflows/plot-bin)

 [Source](./src/transforms/bin.js) · [Examples](https://observablehq.com/@data-workflows/plot-bin) · Aggregates continuous data — quantitative or temporal values such as temperatures or times — into discrete bins, and then computes summary statistics for each bin such as a count or sum.
 The bin transform is like a continuous [group transform](#group) and is often used to make histograms.
-There are separate transforms depending on which dimensions need binning: [Plot.binX](#plotbinxoutputs-options) for *x*; [Plot.binY](#plotbinyoutputs-options) for *y*; and [Plot.bin](#plotbinoutputs-options) for both.
+There are separate transforms depending on which dimensions need binning: [Plot.binX](#plotbinxoutputs-options) for *x*; [Plot.binY](#plotbinyoutputs-options) for *y*; and [Plot.bin](#plotbinoutputs-options) for both *x* and *y*.

 Given input *data* = [*d₀*, *d₁*, *d₂*, …], by default the resulting binned data is an array of arrays where each inner array is a subset of the input data [[*d₀₀*, *d₀₁*, …], [*d₁₀*, *d₁₁*, …], [*d₂₀*, *d₂₁*, …], …].
-Each inner array is in input order, while the outer array is in natural order according to the associated dimension (*x* then *y*).
+Each inner array is in input order.
+The outer array is in ascending order according to the associated dimension (*x* then *y*).
 Empty bins are skipped.
-By specifying a different aggregation method for the *data* output, as described next, you can change how the binned data is computed.
+By specifying a different aggregation method for the *data* output, as described below, you can change how the binned data is computed.

-While it is possible to compute channel values on the binned data by defining channel values as a function, more commonly channel values are computed by the bin transform, either implicitly or explicitly.
-The following channels are automatically computed by the bin transform:
+While it is possible to compute channel values on the binned data by defining channel values as a function, more commonly channel values are computed directly by the bin transform, either implicitly or explicitly.
+In addition to data, the following channels are automatically binned:

 * **x1** - the starting horizontal position of the bin
 * **x2** - the ending horizontal position of the bin